AnthonyFeng-lab/IoTBay/README.md

 - Press __Next__, leave the following page as it is and press __Finish__

 #### Download GlassFish Externally
-- Download __GlassFist 5.0.1 - Full Platform__ from [this website](https://javaee.github.io/glassfish/download)
+- Download __GlassFish 5.0.1 - Full Platform__ from [this website](https://javaee.github.io/glassfish/download)
 - Unzip the contents.
 - In Netbeans, navigate to __Tools__ > __Servers__ > __Add Server__
 - Choose GlassFish Server from the list and press __Next__
 - Navigate to the GlassFish folder that you downloaded
-- Netbeans should recognise the installation with a message.
+- Netbeans should recognise the installation with a message
 - Press __Next__, leave the following page as it is and press __Finish__

 #